 Our Hounds are specially trained Assistance Dogs.

 Our Heroes are disabled HM Armed Forces and Emergency Services personnel whose quality of life can be improved by a partnership with one of our Hounds.

 Hounds for Heroes was founded by Allen Parton so that injured personnel from the military and the ‘blue-light’ services have the opportunity to benefit from the life-transforming experience he had through partnering with an assistance dog.
 As a Royal Navy veteran himself, Allen (and the Charity), believes “We owe them a great debt and this is our way of saying thank you”.

-Hounds for Heroes uniquely fully funds the whole life of our Hounds.
+Hounds for Heroes uniquely fully funds the whole working life of our Hounds.
 In this way the provision of an Assistance Dog does not create a financial burden on the Partner at any time making the availability of the help we offer as wide as possible.